Transitions Abroad Home.

 “No, none of these women take any pain medication,” she says and motions to the women on the cots.
 “We must save it for the mothers who have caesarean.
 Sometimes we don’t have anything for them either, though.
 Last month there wasn’t a single Tylenol in the entire hospital,” she says.

-This is a public hospital, operated by the Ministry of Health, free to citizens of Malawi, but funded mostly by outside donors like USAID.
-The majority of people rushing around the ward with white coats and stethoscopes are students, clinical officers, nurses, and technicians.
+This is a public hospital operated by the Ministry of Health, free to citizens of Malawi, but funded mainly through outside donors like USAID.
+Most people rushing around the ward with white coats and stethoscopes are students, clinical officers, nurses, and technicians.
 There are no doctors.
-This district hospital serves 600,000 people, but all of the doctors have left for opportunities that pay a livable wage, offer less dangerous working conditions, and provide resources that actually allow them to effectively treat patients.
+This district hospital serves 600,000 people, but all doctors have left for opportunities that pay a livable wage, offer less dangerous working conditions, and provide resources that allow them to effectively treat patients.

 Midwives speak to mothers about prenatal and postnatal care.